luismiguelcasadodiaz/airbnb_london_2023_09/README.md

 Analysis will be graded based on:

--Business value of the finding
+- Business value of the finding.

--How non-obvious the questions and the insight s  are.
+- How non-obvious the questions and the insight s  are.

--Correctness of the questions and answers.
+- Correctness of the questions and answers.

--Intermediate steps to demonstrate your thought process from questions to answers.
+- Intermediate steps to demonstrate your thought process from questions to answers.

--Both positive as well as negative results are interesting to us if you can justify your hypothesis and insights.
+- Both positive as well as negative results are interesting to us if you can justify your hypothesis and insights.

 ## Files description